 - Do you know the communion of the Holy Spirit?
 (2 Corinthians 13:13)

 - Do you fellowship with the Holy Spirit?
 (Philippians 2:1)

 - Is He your life coach and partner in life?

 - Is He your intimate personal friend?
 (John 15:15)

-Seek to know God the Holy Spirit intimately, yielding to Him constantly, that the Holy Spirit may reveal Christ Jesus to and then through you.
-Remember that the Holy Spirit will always point to Jesus and not to Himself.
+Seek to know God the Holy Spirit intimately, yielding to Him constantly so that the Holy Spirit may reveal Christ Jesus to and through you.
+Remember that the Holy Spirit will always point to Jesus, not Himself.

 (2) Torrey, R. A., The Person and Work of the Holy Spirit, New Kensington: Whitaker House, 1996, ISBN 0-88368-384-9

 (3) Wuest, K. S. (1997).
 Wuest’s word studies from the Greek New Testament: for the English reader (Vol. 20, p.
 102).
 Grand Rapids: Eerdmans.

 (4) Wuest, K. S. (1997).
 Wuest’s word studies from the Greek New Testament: for the English reader (Vol. 20, pp. 102–103).
 Grand Rapids: Eerdmans.